DonkeyMobile/donkey-assessment/backend/README.md

 ## Getting started

-To get started in AWS:
+To get started in AWS, first replace your aws account id in backend.ts and then deploy the CDK stack:
 ```bash
 npm run cdk:deploy
 ```